21 CRR-NY 1050.6NY-CRR

 (f) No person shall bring or carry onto a conveyance any liquid in an open container.

-(g) No person shall falsely represent himself or herself as an agent, employee or representative of the authority or falsely represent himself or herself as a member of the New York City Police Department.
+(g) No person shall falsely represent themselves as an agent, employee or representative of the authority or the MTA or falsely represent themselves as a police officer.

 21 CRR-NY 1050.6